abnermtj/Cheruton/GodotNotes.md

 # Godot Notes
 ## SETTINGS
-It is also possible to add custom configuration options and read. them in at run-time using the ProjectSettings singleton SETTINGS.
+It is also possible to add custom configuration options and read. <br/> them in at run-time using the ProjectSettings singleton SETTINGS.  <br/>
 NEXT TIME.
-Singleton are classes only instanced once.
+Singleton are classes only instanced once. <br/>

 ## SCENES
-Main scence can be defined in project settings
+Main scence can be defined in project settings<br/>
-Packed Scenes and have a .tscn filename extension.
+Packed Scenes and have a .tscn filename extension.<br/>

 Script instancing:
 ```sh